KonomiAI/Chronicle/docs/design/user_stories.md

 ### Role Management

-- [x] As a staff member, I want to be able to view the roles created for my company, so I can create missing roles and update existing ones.
+- [x] As a staff member, I want to be able to view the roles created for my company, so I can create missing roles and update existing ones. (e2e)
 - [x] As an owner, I want to be able to view the IP addresses I allowlisted and add new ones and remove old ones, so I can adapt to company network changes.
-- [ ] As a staff member, I want to be able to create roles, so that nothing more than the required permissions are given.
+- [x] As a staff member, I want to be able to create roles, so that nothing more than the required permissions are given. (e2e)
-- [ ] As a staff member, I want to be able to update staff roles, so other staff can get access to what they need.
+- [x] As a staff member, I want to be able to update staff roles, so other staff can get access to what they need. (e2e)
-- [ ] As a staff member, I want to be able to update other staff account's details, so that their information can be up to date.
+- [x] As a staff member, I want to be able to update other staff account's details, so that their information can be up to date.
+- [ ] As a staff member, I want to be able to delete an unused role so other staff doesn't become confused and accidentally use the role
-- [ ] As a staff member, I want to be able to update existing roles, so that only the correct permissions are given to other staff.
+- [x] As a staff member, I want to be able to update existing roles, so that only the correct permissions are given to other staff.
 - [ ] As a staff member, I want to be able to sign into the dashboard using my username and password

 ## Inventory